Nepal Drug Abuse Treatment

 Many of these children inhale the glue fumes as a way of staving off hunger and obliterating their misery.
 Glue-sniffing may occur in groups, with reluctant boys being forced to participate by the others, despite their fears of addiction.
 Dentrite, the most common glue used, can cause chest pain and hallucinations.
 A group of 12 children may go through eight tubes of Dendrite each day.

-The Narconon Nepal drug rehabilitation, treatment and prevention center has been saving lives and giving drug education presentations in their community for several years now.
+The Narconon Nepal drug rehabilitation center has been saving lives for several years now.

 Narconon Drug Information Department